 This might be the most unique hotel we offer anywhere.
 It's tempting to say something like ‘it’s not for the fainthearted’, but that really wouldn’t do it justice, as it’s one of the most universally well-received experiences we offer.
 Each hut is genuinely a one-of-a-kind and just as fantastic as the next; the exhilaration when you first discover where you’re staying doesn’t leave you throughout your time here.
 Though rustic on a different level, they feel undeniably luxurious with slow pace baked into the mud.

-The huts are open to nature, with no fully encompassing walls, and those present are made from mud, tree roots, bamboo, all locally sourced and crafted on site.
+The huts are open to nature, with no fully-encompassing walls, and those which are present are made from mud, tree roots and bamboo, all locally sourced and crafted on site.
 There are hammocks, gratuitously comfortable beds and the reassurance of mosquito nets.
 Situated deep in the wilderness and surrounded by forest, with nearby lakes sitting within a flat, lush landscape punctuated by rocky outcrops that rise like islands, it’s a proud haven for wildlife.
 The Mudhouse is a special experience for anyone (how could it not be?) and one that we love to include wherever appropriate.

 Located north of Colombo, the Mudhouse makes a show-stopping first stay, ideal before heading into the Cultural Triangle or up to Wilpattu National Park.

 All activities included